SebPARMENTIER/Staff-front/README.md

 ## Table of contents

-* What is Stan Front ?
+* What is Staff Front ?
 * How does it work ?
 * Stack

-### What is Stan Front ?
+### What is Staff Front ?

-Stan Front is a Case Study project for restaurant staff.
+Staff Front is a Case Study project for restaurant staff.

 You can consult all restaurant cards and create a new one.